 LH: Any other advice or words of wisdom for banks out there looking to transform their business around AI?

-JM: Make sure your data is organized properly and that the right people can easily access it before embarking on developing AI projects.
+JM: To succeed at machine learning in banking, make sure your data is organized properly and that the right people can easily access it before embarking on developing AI projects.
 Having an efficient way to do data prep and enrichment then being able to seamlessly transition into developing AI projects will drastically reduce your time to market.

-PM: Understand that there is a huge heterogeneity of AI use cases with very different levels of execution complexity, sensitivity of data, or business impact in case of failure.
+PM: Understand that there is a huge heterogeneity of AI and machine learning use cases with very different levels of execution complexity, sensitivity of data, or business impact in case of failure.
 So be prepared to adapt the governance and operationalization of projects based on these different cases.

 For example, enforcing IT governance too stringently for low-sensitivity projects might mean losing the confidence and support of key contributors (e.g., data miners, quants, marketing analysts, etc.).
 On the other hand, letting a data science team be responsible for deployment, monitoring, and maintenance of sensitive, real-time use cases instead of a dedicated It team or specialized DataOps / DevOps is also a mistake.